MicrosoftDocs/azure-docs/articles/active-directory/develop/scenario-web-app-call-api-app-registration.md

 ---
-title: Register a web app that calls web APIs - The Microsoft identity platform | Azure
+title: Register a web app that calls web APIs | Azure
+titleSuffix: Microsoft identity platform
 description: Learn how to register a web app that calls web APIs
 services: active-directory
 author: jmprieur